 GrrlSpot

 What started as a casual meet up for queer women returning to the city after Hurricane Katrina has evolved into one of the city’s most popular queer-specific dance parties.
-Opting not to adopt a static location, GrrlSpot stages large scale takeovers of popular bars and performance venues through the city.
+Opting not to adopt a static location, GrrlSpot stages large-scale takeovers of popular bars and performance venues through the city.
 Their monthly dance parties feature local queer entertainers and large, eclectic crowds.
-GrrlSpot’s biggest events of the year take place during Pride Weekend and the Southern Decadence festival.
-You can always find the next spot via GrrlSpot’s Facebook and Instagram feeds.
+GrrlSpot’s biggest events of the year take place during Mardi Gras, Pride Weekend, and Southern Decadence.
+You can always find the next spot via GrrlSpot’s Instagram.

 Blue Oak BBQ